Robert-van-Engelen/lisp/README.md

 - easily customizable and extendable to add new special features
 - integrates with C and C++ code by calling C functions for Lisp primitives, e.g. for embedding a Lisp interpreter

 I've documented this project's C source code extensively to explain the inner workings of the interpreter.
 This Lisp interpreter includes a [tracing garbage collector](https://en.wikipedia.org/wiki/Tracing_garbage_collection) to recycle unused cons pair cells and unused atoms and strings.
 There are different methods of garbage collection that can be used by a Lisp interpreter.
 I chose the simple [mark-sweep method](#classic-mark-sweep-garbage-collection), because it is fairly easy to understand.
 By contrast, a copying garbage collector requires double the memory, but has the advantage of being free of recursion (no call stack) and can be interrupted.
-However, we can implement [mark-sweep with pointer reversal](#alternative-non-recursive-mark-sweep-garbage-collection-using-pointer-reversal) to eliminate recursive calls entirely.
+However, I've included a [mark-sweep with pointer reversal](#alternative-non-recursive-mark-sweep-garbage-collection-using-pointer-reversal) to eliminate recursive calls entirely.
 An advantage of mark-sweep is that Lisp data is never moved in memory and can be consistently referenced by other C/C++ code.
-In addition to mark-sweep, a compacting garbage collector is used to remove unused atoms and strings from the heap.
+In addition to mark-sweep, we use a [compacting garbage collector](#compacting-garbage-collection-to-recycle-the-atomstring-heap) to remove unused atoms and strings from the heap.

 ## Is it really Lisp?